EncodingNet: A Novel Encoding-based MAC Design for Efficient Neural Network Acceleration: Encoding-based MAC Design

 \subsection{Adder Design with Encoding}

-Since the bit sequences at the output of the multiplier do not follow the two's complement number system, we also need to define a new structure to implement the addition function.
-For the general case of accumulating the $M$-bit outputs of $N$ multipliers, the sum can thus be expressed as $\sum_{i=1}^{N}\sum_{j=0}^{M-1}s_j\times b_j^i=\sum_{j=0}^{M-1}s_j\times \sum_{i=1}^{N}b_j^i$, where $b_j^i$ is the $j$th bit of the output of the $i$th multiplier.
+In the section above, we have determined the structure of a multiplier using a new encoding.
+For a column of $N$ multipliers in a MAC array, e.g, \figname~\ref{fig:ourMAC}, the sum can be expressed as $\sum_{i=1}^{N}\sum_{j=0}^{M-1}s_j\times b_j^i=\sum_{j=0}^{M-1}s_j\times \sum_{i=1}^{N}b_j^i$, where $b_j^i$ is the $j$-th bit of the output of the $i$-th multiplier.
 Accordingly, the circuit to implement this sum can be designed as illustrated in \figname~\ref{fig:ourMAC}.
-In this implementation, the corresponding bits of the multipliers are accumulated first and the position weights are multiplied with such accumulation results at the bottom of each column in a MAC array only once.
-The results of these multiplication operations are added by an adder tree to generate the data in the two's complement format for further functions, e.g., activation and batch normalization.
-We call such multipliers for multiplying position weights and adders for generating two's complement numbers as a decoder.
+In this design, the same bits at the outputs of the encoding-based multipliers in the same column of a MAC array are added together with the ACC units.
+For the multipliers with $M$ output bits, $M$ ACC units are needed.
+Since these bits are not weighted, the implementation of such ACC units is very simple.
+In the DEC unit, the outputs of ACC units are multiplied with the position weights, and the results are then accumulated by an adder tree to calculate the result of a whole column in the two's complement format.
+These position weigths are identical and unchanged for all the neural networks, and thus fixed to simplify the logic of the mutipliers and the adder tree in the DEC unit.